kodevasse/JS_cheatsheet/README.md

-# promises01
+# Javascript, vuejs ++ web developer cheatsheet

-This template should help get you started developing with Vue 3 in Vite.
+Vue 3 in Vite connected to firebase/firestore to easy add or delete your own code snippets

 ## Recommended IDE Setup